-The Directive 2014/55/EU on electronic invoicing for public contracts will be adopted as early as 2014.
-The aim is to make all contracting authorities obliged to accept and process invoices electronically using Europe-wide procurement procedures.
+The Directive 2014/55/EU on electronic invoicing for public procurement was already adopted in 2014.
+The aim is to make all contracting authorities obliged to accept and process invoices electronically only by way of pan-European procurement procedures.
 The idea is that the transition to electronic invoices, which can be processed automatically, can save significant costs on the part of the public administration.

 What exactly is the X-bill?
 When is this invoice format mandatory?
 How can Xinvoices be created and what is the difference to ZUGFeRD?
 The answers to these questions, what to consider and how you can make the changeover, can be found here.

 - Unstructured data formats: Invoicing in .pdf-, .jpg or .tif format

 - Structured data formats: XML, EDI, XRechnung

 - Transmission channels: e-mail, DE-mail, e-mail or web download

 In Germany, there is a special form of electronic invoicing, the XRechnung.
 This is the standard method for sending invoices for government contracts electronically.
 The government requires companies that do business with it to use XRechnung .
 This is a legal requirement.
 XRechnung is considered the official German standard for this purpose and complies with European data model standards.

 The idea behind this is not only to make official transactions more efficient, but also to encourage companies to use electronic invoices in business transactions with each other (B2B sector).
 In order for all this to work within the framework of the law, the invoices must be in XML format and can also use a hybrid format, the so-called ZUGFeRD.